johnrijs/GettingAndCleaningData/README.md

 The final step writes the tidy data set to disk: **./data/project/tidy_data.txt**

 ### Execution
-Run the script as a whole in one go.
+Run the script as a whole.